tonyvict/tp/docs/DeveloperGuide.md

 **Command name**: `addattr` and `filter`

-**Purpose**: Add attributes to students and filter the student list based on them.
+**Purpose**: Add attribute to students and filter the student list based on them.

 **Steps to test**:
 1. Tag a student with attributes: